 Probiotics for Dogs and Cats

-Our guts are full of good bacteria, and it's the same for our pet’s.
-These different types of bacteria are called the gut microbiota, and they are found throughout the gastrointestinal tract where they work to break down the food your pet eats as well as any toxins, which is why it’s important to ensure your pet’s gastrointestinal health is always in working order.
+Our guts are full of good bacteria, and it's the same for our pets.
+These different types of bacteria are called the gut microbiota, and they are found throughout the gastrointestinal tract where they work to break down the food your pet eats and any toxins, which is why it’s crucial to ensure your pet’s gastrointestinal health is always in working order.
 They can also help improve:

 - Stool quality